Feyerabend/vm/basal0/README.md

 ```

 The language is called *basal/0* which is Swedish for "basic/0" in the spirit of *PL/0*
 and *enkel/0*.
-The language inherits and have similarities with BASIC.
-The main point
+The language inherits and have similarities with BASIC in general or
-here is to illustrate how a compiler can address manipulation of tokens, in this case,
+specifically Tiny BASIC.
+The main point here is to illustrate how a compiler can
+address manipulation of tokens, in this case, to enhance the language.
+There isn't much
+of a syntax tree here.
+In almost immediately compiles into assembly, jumping more
-to enhance the language.
-Also BASIC has a relatively simple syntax to build from, as
+abstractions.
+This is due to the relatively simple syntax BASIC is built on, as
-it mostly relies on simple statements that do not require to much energy to parse.
+it mostly relies on simple statements that do not require to much "energy" to parse.

+Read some historical and contextual remarks I have on [Tiny BASIC](TINY.md).

 ## sample